xp44mm/Notebook/F#/Programming with Objects.md

 val it : bool = false
 ```

-Listing 6-5 also contains another function square that gives a different implementation for IShape, also using an object expression:
+Listing 6-5 also contains another function `square` that gives a different implementation for `IShape`, also using an object expression:

 ```F#
 > let smallSquare = square(Point(1, 1), 1);;